An electrical substation transformer, representing the energy infrastructure needed to power AI computing systems.

 What is AI made of?

-This activity called “What is AI made of?” where the aim is for students to change the way they ask questions about technology to help us have deeper, and more critical reflections about them.
+This activity goes beyond defining AI to explore what is AI actually made of, where the aim is for students to reflect on how the way we ask questions about technology helps us to have deeper, and more critical reflections about it.
 “What is it made of” provides an interesting complement to questions such as “who benefits?” and “who is harmed?”

-Using the PowerPoint slides on the button below, students will investigate a set of images (e.g. copper miners, an active ethernet cable, a data center/ screenshots of an X post from Andrew Tate, Python code for scraping data from websites like X, a picture of data labellers in the Philippines, code for neural learning etc.).
-The aim is to examine the whole sociomaterial spectrum, even including an image of sharks and another of orangutans, who all are implicated in ‘making AI’.
-There are alternatives for how to use the cards and ways to modify the activity for different grade levels.
+Using the PowerPoint slides on the button below, students will investigate a set of images (e.g. copper miners, an active ethernet cable, a data center, legislation on AI microchip manufacturing, screenshots of an X post from Andrew Tate, Python code for scraping data from websites like X, a picture of data labelers in the Philippines, code for neural learning etc.).
+The aim is to examine the whole sociomaterial spectrum of the AI supply chain, even including an image of a shark and another of an orangutan, who are all implicated in “making AI.”
+There are alternatives for how to use the cards and ideas for follow up activities.

-By the end of the activity, students should be able to better visibilize the real ‘cost’ of AI and break the image that AI is a robot or magical sparkle somewhere in a digital fantasy land parallel but separate to our own.
+By the end of the lesson, students should be able to better visibilize the real “cost” of AI and counter the idea that AI is a robot or magical sparkle somewhere in a digital fantasy land parallel but separate to our own.

 More about the author